 The Langtang Valley has long been a favorite trek due to its expansive views, interesting Tamang culture, relatively gentle pace and accessibility from Kathmandu.
 The 2015 earthquake and subsequent landslide had an enormous effect on the region, but aid and reconstruction have recently reopened this valley to trekking again.
 Not only is it still a beautiful trek, your visit will also provide vital support for local livelihoods.

 If you’re short on time and looking for a luxury experience, here’s a unique way to see the Everest Region and all the main highlights.
 You’ll spend your nights in the comfort of Himalayan resorts (often with panoramic views) and your days either trekking and flying through the Everest region by helicopter.

 Nepal offers a wide variety of trekking trails.
 For travelers who are short on time, here are some of the best short treks Nepal has to offer ranging from 3 to 10 days.
 Each of these treks can be extended; the number of days listed here represents the minimum number of days you need to complete these trails.

-One of the most popular short treks in Nepal, this trek gives you access to one of Nepal's classic viewpoints in Poon Hill and views of some of the world’s highest peaks in the Annapurna range.
-This adventure is a perfect excursion for first-time visitors to Nepal.
+This short trek gives you access to one of Nepal's classic viewpoints of the Annapurna range.
 You'll follow ancient trails that connect local communities, pass through blooming rhododendron forests and rice paddies, and enjoy views of snow-covered mountains.
 At night, sleep in comfortable teahouses located in small villages along the route.